-Established: March 2000 Revised: March 2021
+Established: March 2000 Revised: June 2022

-We give first thoughts to patients and their families.
+We give first thoughts to patients and the general public.
 We strive to increase the benefits that healthcare provides them and we conduct our business to meet their diversified healthcare needs worldwide.
 As a human health care ('hhc') company, we develop and provide products and services that contribute to the well-being of patients and customers under any healthcare system.